 A child will be considered 'resident in the Catchment Area' if the child's permanent place of residence which is deemed to be the residential property at which the child normally and habitually resides with the person or persons having parental responsibility for the child at the time of completion of the application form is within the Catchment Area designated for the academy.
 If a child's parents live at separate addresses the child's permanent place of residence will be whichever of the two addresses the child permanently spends at least 3 school nights i.e. Sunday, Monday, Tuesday, Wednesday or Thursday each week.
-Addresses of other relatives or friends will not be considered as the place of residence (minimum 12 months tenancy agreement from the date of application in the case of rented accommodation) and other evidence from the court regarding parental responsibilities in these matters may be required.
+Addresses of other relatives or friends will not be considered as the place of residence even when the child stays there for all or part of the week.
+Proof of permanent residence (minimum 12 months tenancy agreement from the date of application in the case of rented accommodation) and other evidence from the court regarding parental responsibilities in these matters may be required.
 Where a child is resident at two addresses for an equal amount of time, the child's permanent place of residence will be the address shown on the child benefit letter.